ashanbrown/rspec-change_to_now/README.md

 ### `detect(&block)`

-This gem also adds the `detect` matcher, which behaves like the `include` matcher when passed a `satisfy` matcher created using the given block.
+The `detect` matcher behaves like the `include` matcher when passed a `satisfy` matcher created using the given block.
 You can use it like so:

 ```ruby
     list = []